-- (c) an increase from \$5,000 (1999 dollars) to \$10,000 (1999 dollars) in the fixed payment to a Child 21 years or older at the date of death of an HCV Infected Person pursuant to section 6.02(c) of the Transfused HCV Plan and section 6.02(c) of the Hemophiliac HCV Plan, made retroactively and prospectively; - (d) an increase from \$5,000 (1999 dollars) to \$10,000 (1999 dollars) in the fixed payment to a Parent pursuant to section 6.02 (d) of the Transfused HCV Plan and section 6.02(d) of the Hemophiliac HCV Plan, made retroactively and prospectively; - (e) a retroactive payment of the amounts deducted for Canada Pension Plan ("CPP") disability payments, disability insurance, Employment Insurance ("UEI/EI") and Multi-Provincial and Territorial Assistance Program ("MPTAP") from loss of income and loss of support claims in sections 4.02 and 6.01(1) of the Transfused HCV Plan and sections 4.02 and 6.01(1) of the Hemophiliac HCV Plan, and discontinuing such deductions from loss of income and loss of support claims prospectively; - (f) a 10% increase on loss of income and loss of support payments made pursuant to Section 4.02 of the Transfused HCV Plan and section 4.02 of the Hemophiliac HCV Plan, subject to a cap on the income to which the increase is applied of \$200,000 for years prior to 2014 and \$200,000 indexed for years 2014 forward, to provide compensation for diminished pension due to disability, made retroactively and prospectively; - (g) an increase in the maximum hours on which a loss of services claim can be based pursuant to sections 4.03(2) and 6.01(2) of the Transfused HCV Plan and section 4.03(2) and 6.01(2) of the Hemophiliac HCV Plan from the equivalent of 20 hours per week to 22 hours per week, made retroactively and prospectively;
+- (d.2) in the alternative to 3 (d.1), an increase from \$5,000 (1999 dollars) to \$9,600 (1999 dollars) in the fixed payment to a Parent pursuant to section 6.02 (d) of the Transfused HCV Plan and section 6.02(d) of the Hemophiliac HCV Plan, made retroactively and prospectively, indexed to January 1, 2014; - (e) a retroactive payment of the amounts deducted for Canada Pension Plan ("CPP") disability payments, disability insurance, Employment Insurance ("UEI/EI") and Multi-Provincial and Territorial Assistance Program ("MPTAP") from loss of income and loss of support claims in sections 4.02 and 6.01(1) of the Transfused HCV Plan and sections 4.02 and 6.01(1) of the Hemophiliac HCV Plan, and discontinuing such deductions from loss of income and loss of support claims prospectively; - (f) a 10% increase on loss of income and loss of support payments made pursuant to Section 4.02 of the Transfused HCV Plan and section 4.02 of the Hemophiliac HCV Plan, subject to a cap on the income to which the increase is applied of \$200,000 for years prior to 2014 and \$200,000 indexed for years 2014 forward, to provide compensation for diminished pension due to disability, made retroactively and prospectively; - (g) an increase in the maximum hours on which a loss of services claim can be based pursuant to sections 4.03(2) and 6.01(2) of the Transfused HCV Plan and section 4.03(2) and 6.01(2) of the Hemophiliac HCV Plan from the equivalent of 20 hours per week to 22 hours per week, made retroactively and prospectively; - (h) an increase in the limit on cost of care compensation in section 4.04 of the Transfused HCV Plan and section 4.04 of the Hemophiliac HCV Plan from \$50,000 per annum (1999 dollars) to \$60,000 per annum (1999 dollars), made retroactively and prospectively; - (i) a \$200 (2014 dollars) allowance payable to a Family Member (as that term is defined in section 1.01 of the Transfused HCV Plan and section 1.01 of the Hemophiliac HCV Plan) who accompanies an HCV Infected Person to a medical appointment seeking medical advice or treatment due to his or her HCV infection, in addition to the out of pocket expenses recoverable under section

-- (h) an increase in the limit on cost of care compensation in section 4.04 of the Transfused HCV Plan and section 4.04 of the Hemophiliac HCV Plan from \$50,000 per annum (1999 dollars) to \$60,000 per annum (1999 dollars), made retroactively and prospectively; - (i) a \$200 (2014 dollars) allowance payable to a Family Member (as that term is defined in section 1.01 of the Transfused HCV Plan and section 1.01 of the Hemophiliac HCV Plan) who accompanies an HCV Infected Person to a medical appointment seeking medical advice or treatment due to his or her HCV infection, in addition to the out of pocket expenses recoverable under section 4.07(a) of the Transfused HCV Plan and section 4.07(a) of the Hemophiliac HCV Plan, payable prospectively; - (j) an increase in the limit on reimbursement of funeral expenses in sections 5.01(1) and 5.02(1) of the Transfused HCV Plan and sections 5.01(1) and 5.02(1) of the Hemophiliac HCV Plan, from \$5,000 (1999 dollars) to \$10,000 (1999 dollars), made retroactively and prospectively; and - (k) payment of the costs associated with administering the foregoing benefits. - 4.
+- 4.07(a) of the Transfused HCV Plan and section 4.07(a) of the Hemophiliac HCV Plan, payable prospectively; - (j) an increase in the limit on reimbursement of funeral expenses in sections 5.01(1) and 5.02(1) of the Transfused HCV Plan and sections 5.01(1) and 5.02(1) of the Hemophiliac HCV Plan, from \$5,000 (1999 dollars) to \$10,000 (1999 dollars), made retroactively and prospectively; and - (k) payment of the costs associated with administering the foregoing benefits. - 4.
 An order that all retroactive payments to be made under paragraph 3 shall be made by way of lump sum to the Class Member and/or Family Class Member or their Personal Representative as that term is defined in section 1.01 of the Transfused HCV Plan and section 1.01 of the Hemophiliac HCV Plan. - 5.
 An Order that all allocation benefits payable to Class Members and Family Class Members under paragraph 3 shall be paid from the Invested Fund (as defined below). - 6.
 An order that the remaining Excess Capital shall be retained within the Trust Fund subject to any further application by the Joint Committee. - 7.
 Such further and other relief as counsel may request and this Honourable Court may direct.